The Best Le Marche Beaches

-With Le Marche situated along the Adriatic Coast, it should come as no surprise that there are some amazing beaches.
+With Le Marche situated along the Adriatic Coast, it should come as no surprise that there are some amazing beaches on the Adriatic in Italy.
 Le Marche is lucky enough to have one of the highest number of Blue Flag beaches of any region in Italy – 17 in total – and when you visit any of them you wont fail to be impressed.
 The sand is golden, the sea is crystal and most of them are just a day trip away from Hotel Leone.

 You will be spoilt for choice as Le Marche boasts both sandy as well as pebble-stoned beaches with some located near towns and others that are completely immersed in nature.
 From the popular beach resort of San Benedetto del Tronto which is perfect for families to the secluded paradise of Mezzavalle, there is a beach for everyone!